thxlong/2nd-brain/2nd-brain (ver.vn)/Kiến thức khác/Git.md

 ### Stash

-ou can create stash as patch file from one machine,then can share that patch file to another machines.
+You can create stash as patch file from one machine,then can share that patch file to another machines.

 **Creating the stash as a patch**